Marioo: Early Career

-Marioo released his debut album “The Kid You Know” on December 9, 2022.
-The 16 track album saw Marioo working with different music heavyweights such as Rayvanny, Tyla, Harmonize, Ali Kiba and more.
+Marioo released his debut album The Kid You Know on December 9, 2022.
+The 17 track album saw Marioo working with different music heavyweights such as Rayvanny, Tyla, Harmonize, and Ali Kiba.

-NotJustOk's and Tanzanian music journalist, Charles Maganga praised "The Kid You Know" album by stating that the album has "established Marioo as a mega Bongo Fleva star " and acclaimed Marioo's versatility as Marioo " explored different musical styles such as Amapiano, Afrobeats, and R&B while remaining true to his Bongo Fleva.
+NotJustOk's and Tanzanian music journalist, Charles Maganga praised The Kid You Know by stating that the album has "established Marioo as a mega Bongo Fleva star" and acclaimed Marioo's versatility as "different musical styles such as Amapiano, Afrobeats, and R&B while remaining true to his Bongo Fleva".

-In May 2023, Marioo released The deluxe edition of The Kid You Know Album with three additional singles which are Sing, Tomorrow, and Tunamjua.
+In May 2023, Marioo released The deluxe edition of The Kid You Know with three additional singles, "Sing", "Tomorrow", and "Tunamjua".